Practical Guide: Personal Income Tax (IRPF)

 How is IRPF calculated?

-IRPF is calculated on income after deductions and exemptions.
-Our experts have listed the progressive scale for 2024.
+IRPF is calculated on income after deduction and exemption.
+Our experts have listed the progressive scale for 2024 for you.

 • Social security contributions.